 Appendix 2.
-Further information on Child on Child abuse, including investigation procedure 2023 - 24-
+Further information on Child-on-Child abuse, including investigation procedure

-We recognise that children are capable of abusing their peers.
+We recognise that children are capable of abusing or exploiting other children.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for students.